shapeblue/mbx/README.md

         }
     });

-Note: mbx depends on Libvirt NSS for name resolution
+Note: mbx depends on Libvirt NSS for name resolution; replace `rohit` with your username on the host.

 Next, add the `libvirt libvirt_guest` in the nss config file, following so that `grep -w 'hosts:' /etc/nsswitch.conf` returns: (note: ensure the same order as below)